Need more than quick FAQs? Check out our Videos page!

-How do I become involved with the Leaf Pack Network (LPN)?
+How do I get involved with the Leaf Pack Network?

-Individuals outside the mid-Atlantic region are also encouraged to join LPN!
+Individuals and groups around the world are encouraged to join Leaf Pack Network!
 We ask that you carefully follow the procedures and that you are comfortable with macroinvertebrate identification.
-If you are not comfortable with identifying macroinvertebrates but would like assistance in finding training in your area, please email the LPN administrator.

-Yes, as long as procedures were properly followed to ensure consistency among Leaf Pack experiments AND that you are confident with the macroinvertebrate data you are posting.
-If you need assistance with macroinvertebrate identification, please email the LPN administrator.
+Yes, as long as procedures were properly followed to ensure consistency among leaf pack experiments AND you are confident with the macroinvertebrate data you are posting.
+Macroinvertebrates.org is a great resource for aquatic insect identification.

-When is the best time to do the Leaf Pack Experiment?
+What is the best time of year to do a leaf pack project?

-How long do we leave the leaf packs in the stream?
+How long should I leave the leaf packs in the stream?

-Generally, you should leave your leaf packs in the stream for 3-4 weeks.
-We encourage you to check on your leaf packs weekly to ensure they are still in place and note quickly they are decomposing.
+You should leave your leaf packs in the stream for three to four weeks.
+We encourage you to check your leaf packs weekly to ensure they are still in place and so you can see how quickly they are decomposing.
 Every stream is different and every leaf has a different decomposition rate.